 Does the Infinite Privilege card get you any status with Aeroplan?

-The TD Aeroplan Visa Infinite Privilege Credit Card doesn’t provide automatic Aeroplan Elite Status, but it adds 1,000 miles and 1 flight to your progress for every $5,000 spent.
+The TD Aeroplan Visa Infinite Privilege Card doesn't provide automatic Aeroplan Elite Status, but it adds 1,000 miles and 1 flight to your progress for every $5,000 spent.
+If you regularly fly Air Canada, that can help you gain Aeroplan status faster.

 Is Visa Infinite Privilege hard to get?